deepraining/see-view/README.md

+# see-view

-# A short cut event binding for jquery, like backbone view.
+A short cut event binding for jquery, like backbone view.

 ## quick start